Szeto Man Chun

 Szeto Man Chun (司徒文俊 (si^{1} tou^{4} man^{4} zeon^{3}); born 5 June 1975) is a Hong Kong football coach and a former professional footballer.
-He is currently the head coach of Hong Kong Premier League club HK U23 and Hong Kong U-23.

 International career

 Szeto has played for the Hong Kong national football team for more than 8 years.
 In his football career, he played a lot of games against various national teams around the world, such as Denmark, Sweden, Brazil, Japan, South Korea and so on.
 He also played invitation matches with Liverpool and Real Madrid etc. He retired from professional football after the 2008–09 season.

 Coaching career

-Szeto has started his coaching career during his footballing career.
-Since 2007, he was one of the coaches of the Hong Kong National Youth Team.
+Szeto started his coaching career during his footballing career.
+Since 2007, he was one of the coaches of the Hong Kong national youth team.

 On 27 May 2017, Eastern chairman announced Szeto as Chan Yuen Ting's successor as their head coach.
 He resigned less than a year later on 19 January 2018 due to a poor results.

-In July 2022, it was reported that Szeto has become the head coach of HK U23.
+In July 2022, it was reported that Szeto had become the head coach of HK U23.

 In March 2023, Szeto was appointed as the head coach of Hong Kong U-23.